UB requires you to meet certain health-related requirements.

 We encourage you to read the requirements and directions carefully to avoid errors that may lead to delays in class registration.

-Students who are completely remote can choose to submit a waiver form each semester that they are taking classes exclusively online.
-The waiver enables us to remove your IMM hold through the last day of drop/add for that semester.
-If you submitted a waiver for Spring 2021, you will need to submit a new form for Fall 2021.
-To permanently remove the immunization hold, please submit proof of MMR immunity.
+Students who are taking fully remote courses can choose to submit a waiver form for MMR and Meningitis each semester that they remain a fully remote learner.
+The waiver enables us to future-date your health holds through the last day of drop/add for that semester.
+To permanently remove the health holds, please submit proof of MMR immunity.